ARhackintosh/OC-Configs/README.md

     - if you use an hp motherboard, you also have to enable unblockfsconnect in [UEFI-Quirks](https://dortania.github.io/OpenCore-Install-Guide/config.plist/kaby-lake.html#quirks-4)

 - **Coffee Lake**
+    - you have to specify how do you use the igpu in [DeviceProperties-Add](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html#add-2)
     - if you have a z390 mobo you need to enable ProtectUefiServices in [Booter-Quirks](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html#quirks-2)
     - if you have missing bios options you have to edit [kernel-quirks](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html#add-2)
     - to change bootargs edit [NVRAM-Add](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html#add-4)